PushmanPHP/pushman/readme.md

 Demo on the [Pushman Website](http://pushman.dfl.mn).

 ## Todo for Version 2.2
-* Move to an organisation
-* Seperate site logic from Pushman Logic
 * Write tests for PHPLib and Pushman :) Integrate with travis-ci
 * Integrate with StyleCI